thbinhan65/Explore-Ecommerce-Dataset---SQL-BigQuery/README.md

   - Evaluate the average number of transactions per user who made purchases in July 2017.
 - Average Spend per Session:

-  -Calculate the average amount spent by buyers per session, focusing on buyer data for July 2017.
+  - Calculate the average amount spent by buyers per session, focusing on buyer data for July 2017.
 - Other Products Purchased:

   - Identify other products customers bought when they purchased the "YouTube Men's Vintage Henley" in July 2017.